AML Risk Scoring: Understanding the Essence

 Risk scoring

-There is no single AML risk scoring model or methodology that fits for all organizations.
+By assessing the different factors, companies can identify high-risk customers and take appropriate measures to prevent fraudulent activities.
+There is no single anti money laundering (AML) risk scoring model or methodology that fits for all organizations.
 Why?
 Simply because the business context across all organizations is different.

-It depends heavily on the industry in which the company operates, the customer base it serves and the company’s appetite for risk:
+AML risk scoring model depends heavily on the industry in which the company operates, the customer base it serves and the company’s appetite for risk:

 • Industry